Fellowship of Christian Peace Officers-USA

 of a Cop

 A daily devotional, written by retired Police Sgt.
 Charles (Chuck) Gilliland.
-Read through the entire Bible in one year and benefit from a cop's insight into each day's reading, showing how the truths of God's Word apply to the law enforcement community and beyond.
+Read through the entire Bible in one year and benefit from a cop's insight into each day's reading, showing how the truths of God's Word apply to the Law Enforcement community and beyond.

 The One Year Bible © by Tyndale House Publishers, Inc.